abdhamza/the_python_dojo/README.md

 ### 10 Check Element Existence
 Check if the element "Python" exists in the tuple languages = ("Java", "C", "Python", "Scala").
 Print True if it exists, otherwise False.

-## 08 Sets
-### 1) Create and Print a Set
-Create a set named colors containing the values "red", "blue", and "green".
-Then, print the set.

-### 2) Add an Element to a Set
-Given a set numbers = {1, 2, 3}, add the number 4 to the set, then print the updated set.

-### 3) Remove an Element Safely
-Given a set fruits = {"apple", "banana", "cherry"}, remove "banana" from the set using a method that does not raise an error if the element is not present.
-Print the set afterwards.

-### 4) Find the Length of a Set
-Given a set items = {"book", "pen", "pencil", "notebook"}, find and print the number of elements in the set.

-### 5) Check for Membership
-Check if "Python" is an element of the set languages = {"Java", "C", "Python", "Scala"}.
-Print True if it exists, otherwise print False.

-### 6) Set Union
-Given two sets a = {1, 2, 3} and b = {3, 4, 5}, create and print a new set that is the union of sets a and b.

-### 7) Set Intersection
-Given two sets a = {1, 2, 3} and b = {3, 4, 5}, create and print a new set that is the intersection of sets a and b.

-### 8) Set Difference
-Given two sets a = {1, 2, 3} and b = {3, 4, 5}, create and print a new set that contains the elements that are in a but not in b.

-### 9) Symmetric Difference
-Given two sets a = {1, 2, 3} and b = {3, 4, 5}, create and print a new set that contains the elements that are in either a or b but not in both.

-### 10) Clear a Set
-Given a set items = {"book", "pen", "pencil", "notebook"}, clear all elements from the set, then print the empty set.

 ## Contributing